umnovjp/NHLShiftsStats3/README.md

 5/3 game 0, 5/4 game 0 stops, 5/9 game 1, 5/11 game 0, 5/13 game 0,1 line 533
 3/4 game 5 3rd period, 3/2 game 9 3rd period, 3/2 game 6, 3/2 game 0 2nd period 0 lines are games so far that fails checked 03/05

-game 11 03/02 incorrect data for 16-21-24 line found error. all games 03/03 are correct
+OK started this script again on 9/9/2024. games 03/01...03/15.

-OK started this script again on 9/9/2024. games 03/01...03/10.
+game 3 03/14 shows error in finallineup

-Game 0 03/02 case to be added no unique line, same as game 6 finalArray2[5][1] is [] because no line is unique. game 2 03/04 lines change from 1st to 3rd. game 2 03/10 definitely wrong playing time is displayed between lines. checked another game with line change 03/01 game 0. game 9 03/02 finanlineup2[5][2] is [] because no line played more than 100s, same as game 5 03/04, same as game 0 03/07, same as game 2 03/09. second part works now only no unique lines case is missing
+Game 0 03/02 case to be added no unique line, same as game 6 finalArray2[5][1] is [] because no line is unique, same as game 2 03/11. game 2 03/04 lines change from 1st to 3rd. game 2 03/10 definitely wrong playing time is displayed between lines. checked another game with line change 03/01 game 0.
+Game 2 03/12 wrong times away team.